Cognitive Dissonance: Exploring the Psychological Barriers to Change and Our Relationship with Food

 - Having kindness as the main value behind your decision to go vegan but lacking kindness when talking to non-vegan friends or family, or when talking to former vegans.

-- I even feel after accompanying so many students at Brownble through their journeys that cognitive dissonance plays a large role in the dynamics of our relationships with non vegans when even after prolonged periods of time with someone who doesn’t understand our choices, choosing to go back to eating animals ourselves is a way to reduce cognitive dissonance and keep the peace in the relationship (which is of course, as all options related to the way you eat are, valid, remembering that you always have autonomy with food and lifestyle choices, and autonomy is also at the core of vegan values).
+- I even feel after accompanying so many students at Brownble through their journeys that cognitive dissonance plays a large role in the dynamics of our relationships with non vegans when even after prolonged periods of time with someone who doesn’t understand our choices, choosing to go back to eating animals ourselves is a way to reduce cognitive dissonance and keep the peace in the relationship.
+Rather than deal with navigating the discomfort of holding these two things at once, people choose to eliminate the discomfort, sometimes even becoming opposed to veganism and very public and vocal about leaving this lifestyle behind.

 Examples of cognitive dissonance related to our relationship with food and body image: